EMF Safety

 Exposure may exceed the sensory effect ELVs during work activities in respect of which the employer has taken the applicable safety measures set out in the directive schedules.

-However exposure must not exceed the health ELVs to to protect personnel at against established adverse health effects associated with magnetic fields
+However exposure must not exceed the health ELVs to protect personnel against established adverse health effects associated with magnetic fields

 Where can I read the UK EMF directive?